Dental Implants – Rockville, MD

 Who Dental Implants Can Help

 Even if you’re only missing one tooth, it’s critical that it be replaced.
 Otherwise, the surrounding teeth can begin to shift, which can lead to an imbalanced bite and a greater chance of gum infection.
-The implant process for replacing a single tooth includes the placement of a dental implant, abutment and porcelain crown to provide a functional and attractive restoration.
+The implant process for replacing a single tooth includes the placement of a single dental implant topped with a custom-made dental crown.
+The end result will look, feel, and function just like the missing tooth.

 Missing Multiple Teeth

-If you have several teeth missing, we can fabricate an implant-supported bridge.
+If you have several teeth missing, we can fabricate an implant bridge.
 Unlike a traditional fixed bridge, the former doesn’t rely on the surrounding teeth to secure it.
-Instead, several porcelain crowns are attached in series to a single apparatus that is affixed to the dental implant to provide a durable and lasting restoration.
+Instead, several porcelain crowns are attached in a series to a single apparatus that is affixed to the dental implant to provide a durable and lasting restoration.
+Similarly, for multiple missing teeth around the mouth, we can anchor a partial denture in place with a few dental implants instead of retaining it with metal wires and clasps.

 Missing All Teeth

 To replace a full set of missing teeth, Dr. Sanker will insert four to six implants per arch.
-The strategically placed fixtures will be angled in a manner that maximizes the bone to implant ratio and supports a complete set of dentures.
+The strategically placed fixtures will be angled in a manner that maximizes the bone-to-implant ratio and supports a complete set of dentures.
 That means you won’t have to depend on dental adhesive and the natural suction in the mouth to maintain their position.
+Depending on your unique situation, you may benefit from a traditional implant denture or All-On-4 dental implants.

 Understanding the Cost of Dental Implants